You are here

 Attend Study Abroad 101.
 In this required session, get in-depth info about studying abroad, plus perspectives from a past study abroad student!
 It’s offered at 12PM every Tue. & Wed. in the Study Abroad office, 138 Kirby Plaza, and lasts about 45 minutes.
 Drop-ins welcome!

 Talk with our Peer Advisors (the students at the front desk).
 All have studied abroad—some multiple times!
 They’re a wealth of knowledge and can guide you in the decision-making process.
-They can answer most questions and will walk you through details in the study abroad guidebook.
+They can answer most questions and will walk you through details in the guide to study abroad.

 Stop by Drop-in Advising, available Mon–Fri from 10–11am.
 This is your chance to talk with a study abroad staff member…no appointment needed!

-Complete the Study Abroad Guidebook (a hard-copy is available at our front desk.)
+Read through the steps in the Guide to Study Abroad (a hard-copy is available at our front desk.)
 Use this to keep track of the required steps to study abroad.
-It’s helpful if you fill this out before meetings with advisors and even before Study Abroad 101.
+It’s helpful if you take notes on this before meetings with advisors and even before Study Abroad 101.
 This will help you think through items such as choosing a location as well as larger questions regarding your goals.
 It’ll also help you prepare meaningful info to share with your professional/ academic advisor and study abroad coordinators in our office during your meetings.

 Complete your online student profile.
-Completing the Study Abroad Guidebook first will help prepare information to include.
+Reading and thinking through the Guide to Study Abroad will help prepare information to include.
 Completing the profile will get you into our system and further prepare you for meetings with our staff.

 Begin financial planning.
 When researching programs, check out this budgeting tool to estimate and compare program costs.
 Look into scholarships, financial aid options and start saving money.
 You’re going to want it for your upcoming adventure!